kubernetes/enhancements/keps/sig-autoscaling/853-configurable-hpa-scale-velocity/README.md

 For smooth transition it makes sense to set the following default values:

-- `behavior.scaleDown.stabilizationWindowSeconds = 300`, wait 5 min for the largest recommendation and then scale down to that value.
+- `behavior.scaleDown.stabilizationWindowSeconds = 300`, wait 5 min for the smallest recommendation and then scale down to that value.
 - `behavior.scaleUp.stabilizationWindowSeconds = 0`, do not gather recommendations, instantly scale up to the calculated number of replicas
 - `behavior.scaleUp.policies` has the following policies
    - Percentage policy